 SCDDSN also utilizes the independent QIO to complete annual Licensing Inspections for all Day settings and certain residential settings (CTH Is, CTH IIs, and SLP IIs) contracted for operation by the agency.
-Any Community Residential Care Facilities (CRCFs) are reviewed for licensing inspections by the South Carolina Department of Health and Environmental Control (SCDHEC).
+Any Community Residential Care Facilities (CRCFs) are reviewed for licensing inspections by the SCDHEC.
 Many of the current licensing standards for SCDDSN include the HCBS settings requirements.
 Other HCBS requirements for settings will be included in the quality assurance process as noted above.